WillHobbsJr/Matplotlib-Pymaceuticals/README.md

 # Matplotlib-Pymaceuticals

-My Tasks were as follows
+My Tasks were as follows:
-This assignment is broken down into the following tasks:

 Prepare the data.